 At MFT we have a number of research projects taking place to better understand and improve treatments for sickle cell and thalassaemia.
 We want to give people in Greater Manchester and beyond the opportunity to be part of our research.

-What is Sickle Cell and Thalassaemia?
+About Sickle Cell and Thalassaemia:

 Get in touch to find out more